nondescryptid/nondescryptid.github.io/content/posts/2023-05-19-nus-grad-cert-computing-foundations.md

 inexperience.
 It feels more like being in a university language class where people are like, *yeah I never studied this but I've been translating anime subtitles for a few years as a self-taught Japanese speaker*.
-I had classmates who would solve the psets for every week within the same day they came out (if not, within hours), and they did this *every week.*
+I had classmates who would solve the psets within the same day they came out (if not, within hours), and they did this *every week.*

 The trick, I think, is to view this situation with a sense of awe and